All The Father’s Children

 Thoughts on All The Father’s Children

 As always, it is set in the wild west.
 Complete with guns, violence, and many climactic confrontations.
-We start out with Father Jericho, still on the hunt to dispense some justice and revenge.
+We start out with Father Jericho in All The Father’s Children, still on the hunt to dispense some justice and revenge.
 But his journey is interrupted with another problem far bigger than him.

 There is a mysterious force kidnapping children from the area, using the cover of darkness to remain in the shadows.
 Father Jericho is forced to confront the worst of the worst in this book, to protect the children.